shenweichen/DeepCTR/docs/source/distributed_estimator_on_k8s.md

 ## Build the Docker Image with Model Definition

-Kubernetes runs Docker containers, so we need to put the training system, consisting of user-defined models, ElasticDL the trainer, and all dependencies, into a Docker image.
+Kubernetes runs Docker containers, so we need to put user-defined models, the ElasticDL api package and all dependencies into a Docker image.

-In this tutorial, we use a predefined model in the ElasticDL repository.
+In this tutorial, we use a complete program using a DeepFM estimator model of DeepCTR in the ElasticDL repository.
 To retrieve the source code, please run the following command.

 ```bash
 git clone https://github.com/sql-machine-learning/elasticdl
 ```

-Model definitions are in directory `elasticdl/model_zoo/deepctr/`.
+Complete codes are in directory [elasticdl/model_zoo/deepctr](https://github.com/sql-machine-learning/elasticdl/tree/develop/model_zoo/deepctr).

-### Build the Docker Image for TensorFlow PS and Worker

 We build the image based on tensorflow:1.13.2 and the dockerfile is